Learned Collusion: Q-traps

+\textbf{Q-learning.} We now consider a \textquotedblleft naive" $Q-$learner who revises $Q^{t}(a)$ for $a\in\{1,2\}$ according to (\ref{Q}), experiments with probability $\varepsilon$ in any period, and otherwise follows the naive policy, i.e., chooses action 1 whenever

+At any point in time, the dynamics is fully determined by $\Delta^{t}$ and $\overline{Q}^{t}=\max_{a}Q^{t}(a)$.
+Because of experimentation, the maximum feasible gain $u^{0}$ cannot be attained.
+But in principle, if $\Delta^{t}$ remained everywhere positive, the agent could secure $u^{\varepsilon}$.
+However, Q-learning fails to approach $u^{\varepsilon}$: action $a=2$ is played much too often, tilting the distribution over states towards $\theta =2$.
+There are two reasons for that.

-In our setup, changes in the underlying state are endogenous (i.e., they depend on the action of the agent) and starting from unfavorable conditions, $Q-$learning works badly for all combinations $(\alpha,\varepsilon )$.\footnote{Starting from favorable conditions where $Q(1)>Q(2)$, $\varepsilon=0$ yields the optimal strategy.
-So we shall examine welfare levels obtained over a given (long) horizon, starting from $Q(1)<Q(2)$.} The issue is that the agent may be trapped in the bad state $(a,\theta)=(2,2)$ for long durations.
-Escaping the trap is possible with enough experimentation and/or high enough adjustment speed $\alpha$ (we explain why below), but whatever facilitates exits from the trap (i.e., high $\alpha$ and $\varepsilon$) also facilitates adjustments away from the desirable long-run outcome $(a,\theta)=(1,1)$ --back to the trap.
+First, the agent may be trapped playing $(a,\theta)=(2,2)$ for long durations.
+When $\overline{Q}^{t}\leq1$ and $\Delta^{t}<0$), defections keeps the state in state $2$, and occasional experimentation confirms that cooperation is worse (because $y<1$).
+Escaping the trap is possible with enough experimentation and/or high enough adjustment speed $\alpha$, but whatever facilitates exits from the trap (i.e., high $\alpha$ and $\varepsilon$) also facilitates adjustments away from the desirable long-run outcome $(a,\theta)=(1,1)$ --back to the trap.